 - After the closure of the prison, the island was opened to the public, with the causeway being built in 1879 to aid access.

 - Mont Saint Michel was occupied by the Germans during World War 2 but remained undamaged.

 - The island was added to UNESCO’s world heritage sites in 1979.

 - Due to siltation which has built up over hundreds of years, it is now only an island at exceptionally high tides, usually in spring and autumn.

-- The difference between high and low tides can be as much as 15 metres.
-At low tide the sea retreats up to 15km out to sea.
+- The difference between high and low tides can be as much as 15 meters.
+At low tide, the sea retreats up to 15km out to sea.

 - The tidal flow can reach speeds up to 6km per hour.

 - There are a number of hotels located on the island where you can stay